 Main Subheading

 Sucrose, commonly known as table sugar, has the chemical formula C12H22O11.
 This formula tells us that each molecule of sucrose consists of 12 carbon atoms, 22 hydrogen atoms, and 11 oxygen atoms.
-The arrangement of these atoms and the nature of the bonds between them determine whether sucrose is ionic or molecular.
+So the arrangement of these atoms and the nature of the bonds between them determine whether sucrose is ionic or molecular.
 Given its composition and properties, sucrose is classified as a molecular compound.
 This classification is based on the fact that the atoms in sucrose are held together by covalent bonds, which are formed through the sharing of electrons rather than the transfer of electrons.

 Comprehensive Overview